 In this section, we define how context affects the results of a query.
 Each user expresses her preference for an item in a specific context by providing a numeric score between 0 and 1.
-This score expresses a degree of interest, which is a real number.
-Value 1 indicates extreme interest, while value 0 indicates no interest.
+This score expresses a degree of interest: value 1 indicates extreme interest, while value 0 indicates no interest.
 We distinguish preferences into basic (involving a single context parameter) and aggregate ones (involving a combination of context parameters).

 Basic Preferences.
-Each basic preference is described by (a) a value of a context parameter $c_i \in dom(C_i)$, $1 \le i \le n$, (b) a set of values of non-context parameters $a_i \in dom(A_i)$, and (c) a degree of interest, i.e., a real number between 0 and 1.
-So, for a context parameter c_i , we have:
+Each basic preference is described by (a) a value of a context parameter $c_i \in dom(C_i)$ , $1 \le i \le n$ , (b) a set of values of non-context parameters $a_i \in dom(A_i)$ , and (c) a degree of interest, i.e., a real number between 0 and 1.
+So, for a context parameter $c_i$ , we have:

-$preference{basic_i}(c_i, a{k+1}, \dots, a_m) = interest_score_i.$
+$preference{basic_i}(c_i, a{k+1}, \dots, a_m) = interest\score_i.$

-In our reference example, besides the three context parameters (i.e., location, temperature and accompanying_people), the set of non-context parameters are attributes about points_of_interest and users that are stored in the database.
-For example, assume user Mary and the point-of-interest Accropolis.
-When Mary is in the Plaka area, she likes to visit Accropolis and gives it the score 0.8.
-Similarly, she prefers to visit Accropolis when the weather is warm and gives Accropolis the score 0.9.
-Finally, if she is with friends, Mary gives Accropolis the score 0.6.
-So, the basic preferences for Accropolis and Mary are:
+In our reference example, besides the three context parameters (i.e, location, temperature and accompanying\people), the set of non-context parameters are attributes about points\of\interest and users that are stored in the database.
+For example, assume user Mary and the point-of-interest Acropolis.
+When Mary is in the Plaka area, she likes to visit Acropolis and gives it score 0.8.
+Similarly, she prefers to visit Acropolis when the weather is warm and gives Acropolis score 0.9.
+Finally, if she is with friends, Mary gives Acropolis score 0.6.
+So, the basic preferences for Acropolis and Mary are:

-$preference{basic_1}(Plaka, Acropolis, Mary) = 0.8, \\ preference{basic_2}(warm, Acropolis, Mary) = 0.9, \\ preference{basic_3}(friends, Acropolis, Mary) = 0.6.$
+$preference{basic_1}(Plaka, Acropolis, Mary) = 0.8,$

+''' preference{basic} (warm, Acropolis, Mary) = 0.9, preference{basic_3}(friends, Acropolis, Mary) = 0.6. '''